 Lisbon in the rain

 It's February and a very stormy one at that.
-I was in Pamplona and several people suggested I should go see Lisbon, so I set out - on one of the weirdest trips I've ever been on.
+I was in Pamplona and several people suggested I should go see Lisbon, so I set out.
+It was one of the weirdest trips I've ever been on.

 The decision to head for the west coast was made as I drank a cup of coffee.
 Gorka sat at the computer answering emails from prospective clientele for the hostel.
 I mentioned that I'd aim for an overnighter and settled things up bill wise.